What is Cash Flow from Financing Activities?

 source: Apple 10K

 - The company has been a steady dividend payer.
-In the last three years company has been paying a dividend of over $11000 million each year.
+In the last three years the company has been paying a dividend of over $11000 million each year.
 Investors who don’t wait for capital appreciation can earn money from the steady dividend paid by the company every year.

-- The third most interesting thing one can see from the above statement is that the company has been taking long-term debts.
-This might be one of the ways the company is financing its activities.
-However, as an Apple incorporation, which is overall sitting on a pile of cash, it would be interesting to question why such an entity will take in more long-term debt.
-It can be either a business decision, or is it because of the fact that borrowing rates have been at an all-time low, and the cost of financing through equity is not feasible.
+- The third most interesting thing from the above statement is that the company has been taking long-term debts.
+It might be one of the ways the company is financing its activities.
+However, as an Apple incorporation, which is sitting on a pile of cash, it would be interesting to question why such an entity will take on more long-term debt.
+It can be either a business decision or is it because borrowing rates have been at an all-time low, and the cost of financing through equity is not feasible.
 Also, note that the company, on the one hand, is repurchasing shares, and hence taking more money from the equity market can be counterproductive.

 Amazon Example